kyegomez/PALI3/README.md

 ------

+# Vit
-Here are the ASCII diagrams for the ViT (Vision Transformer) and the Encoder-Decoder architecture:
+Here are the ASCII diagrams for the ViT (Vision Transformer)

 ```
 ViT (Vision Transformer):